nifetency/.github/profile/README.md

-# Welcome to Niftency 👋
+# Welcome to Nifetency 👋

 At Niftency, we craft solutions to simplify application deployment, optimize cloud infrastructure, and harness the power of the edge economy.
 From innovative products to open-source tools, we empower developers and enterprises to focus on what truly matters—building impactful applications.